Photonics4Future Webinar Series

 From science to application

-With its new, digital lecture series Photonics4Future, Fraunhofer IOF offers exclusive insights into pioneering research and technologies in the field of optics and photonics.
-Once a month, researchers from the institute will present their solutions for current and future challenges in industry and society live.
+In 2024 and 2025, Fraunhofer IOF offered exclusive insights into pioneering technologies and research in the field of optics and photonics with the digital Lecture series Photonics4Future.
+Once a month, researchers from the institute presented their solutions for current and future challenges in industry and society live.

-The series will offer decision-makers from the optics and photonics industry exclusive insights into the institute's current research and its practical application potential.
-In an initial pilot series, four selected specialist departments will provide public information about their work in brief presentations followed by an opportunity for exchange.
+The series gave decision-makers from the optics and photonics industry exclusive insights into the institute's current research and its practical applications.
+In both webinar series, our specialist departments gave short presentations about their work, followed by a lively discussion.

-The live presentations will take place on the second Thursday of every month from beginning from March 13, 2025, from 2:00pm to 2:45pm.
-Interested parties can join online via Microsoft Teams without registering in advance.
-Participation is free of charge.
+The live presentations took place on the second Thursday of each month from 14:00 to 14:45.
+Interested parties could participate online via Microsoft Teams without prior registration.
+Participation was free of charge.

 Photonics4Future Webinar I “Aircraft-to-ground entanglement-based quantum key distribution”